Poinsettia plants are Christmas. Or at least that's true for the majority of people who purchase this easy care and beautiful seasonal houseplant.

-Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you will come across, but if you search a bit harder you can find other named varieties such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
-Creams, light orange and pinks are becoming more common so you could have a lot to choose from.
+Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you'll come across.
+But if you search a bit harder you can find other named varieties of Poinsettia such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
+Creams, light orange and pinks are becoming more common so you may have a lot to choose from.

-The weak Winter sunshine is acceptable to most house plants including the Poinsettia, if this can't be provided a spot with good light is desired.
+The weak Winter sunshine is acceptable and enjoyed by most houseplants including the Poinsettia.
+If this can't be provided a spot with good light is needed instead.
 Darker areas are okay temporarily but no longer than a few days.
-Keep away from direct Sunlight at all other times of the year because the sun could scorch the leaves.
+Keep away from direct Sunlight at all other times of the year because the sun can easily scorch the leaves.

 One of the top ways to kill a Poinsettia is by over doing the watering

 Regular misting is really helpful and can keep the flowering display around for longer.
-Very dry areas need to be avoided unless you can mist daily.
+Very dry areas should be avoided unless you can mist daily.

-If you're only keeping your Poinsettia over Christmas or until early the following year, feeding can be skipped completely.
-If you plan for it to stay around for a longer spell you should feed a few times during Spring and Summer with a general fertiliser.
+If you're only planning to keep your Poinsettia over Christmas or until early the following year, feeding can be skipped completely.
+If you plan to keep it alive for longer you should feed a few times during Spring and Summer with a general fertiliser.